SIS-hackathon/slphack/README.md

 be sent to a back-end data repository using AJAX or some other data interface option.

 - slphack.py (main Flask python file providing URL handlers for the Web server)
+Note: to execute the Flask slphack.py script it is assumed that a Flask instance has been configured and integrated with a Web server, such as Apache, supporting the WSGI standard.